Skip to main content

 Alexander Street Press (ASP) databases allow users to create playlists of videos within the database, or clips from videos, which can be shared with others.
 Users can create playlists containing various types of documents, images, whole videos, tracks, segments (clips) and/or other items such as links to any URL.
 Playlists can be annotated, edited, copied, shared, and all playlists contain their own unique static URL which can be incorporated into course management systems, such as Sakai.
 Playlists can be used as lists of personal favorites, class viewing/listening assignments, or as a teaching resource for in-class use.

 A multidisciplinary collection of more than 60,000 videos spanning numerous subject areas including anthropology, business, counseling, history, music, film, and more.

 A collection of 8,000+ videos available online for the study of American history.
 The collection allows students and researchers to analyze historical events, and their presentation over time, through commercial and governmental newsreels, archival footage, public affairs footage, and important documentaries.

 Docuseek2 Complete Collection

-Specializing in social issue and documentary film, covering topics such as environmental studies, healthcare, political science, social sciences, and journalism.
-Provides exclusive educational streaming video to over 1,200 titles from Bullfrog Films, Collective Eye Films, Icarus Films (including The Fanlight Collection and dGenerate Films), Kartemquin Films, Sincerely Films, Terra Nova Films and Villon Films.
+Specializing in social issue and documentary film, covering topics such as environmental studies, healthcare, political science, social sciences, the arts and journalism.
+Provides exclusive educational streaming video to over 1,800 titles from Bullfrog Films, Collective Eye Films, Icarus Films (including The Fanlight Collection and dGenerate Films), Kartemquin Films, Sincerely Films, Terra Nova Films and Villon Films.